supeng123/frontEnd-optimization/react-source-code-insight/README.md

 lasteffect node needs change it will propogate to the root node firsteffct node needs change it will propogate to the root node

+diffProperties(
+  domElement: Element,
+  tag: string,
+  lastRawProps: Object,
+  nextRawProps: Object,
+  rootContainerElement: Element | Document,
+)

+compare the oldProps and newProps and put all new updates to the updatePayload

 unwindwork()
 ~~~